NZ Buy vs Rent Calculator

 Results

-This calculator compares two scenarios over 25 years:
+The calculator compares two wealth-building scenarios over 20 years:

-The lower net cost indicates the financially advantageous option based on the provided inputs and assumptions.
+The scenario with higher net wealth is financially advantageous based on your inputs and assumptions.

 Want to know more about how this calculator works?
 Check out our How It Works page.